Jacques Pépin: Early life and education

-Early years
+Early career

-Pépin was born in 1935 in Bourg-en-Bresse, France.
-Pépin was the second of three sons born to Jeannette and Jean-Victor Pépin.
-After World War II, his parents opened a restaurant called Le Pélican, where Pépin worked as a child, and later became known for his love for food.
-At the age of thirteen, he started his apprenticeship at Le Grand Hôtel de l'Europe in Bourg-en-Bresse.
-At age sixteen, he went on to work in Paris, training under Lucien Diat at the Plaza Athénée.
-From 1956 to 1958, during his military service, Pépin was recognized for his culinary training and skill and was ordered to work in the Office of the Treasury, where he met his long-time cooking partner, Jean-Claude Szurdak, and eventually became the personal chef to three French heads of state, including Charles de Gaulle.
+At age sixteen, Pépin went on to work in Paris, training under Lucien Diat at the Plaza Athénée.
+From 1956 to 1958, during his military service, he was recognized for his culinary training and skill and was ordered to work in the Office of the Treasury, where he met his long-time cooking partner, Jean-Claude Szurdak, and eventually became the personal chef to three French heads of state, including Charles de Gaulle.

 In 1959, Pépin went to the United States to work at the restaurant Le Pavillon.
-Wanting to complete his education, he enrolled in English for foreign students, a GED equivalent and eventually General Studies classes toward a Bachelor of Arts degree at Columbia University.
-Soon after his arrival, The New York Times's food editor Craig Claiborne introduced Pépin to James Beard and Helen McCully.
-McCully introduced Pépin to Julia Child, who became a lifelong friend and collaborator.
+Soon after his arrival, The New York Times's food editor Craig Claiborne introduced him to James Beard and Helen McCully.
+McCully introduced him to Julia Child, who became a lifelong friend and collaborator.
 In 1961, after Pépin had declined an offer from John F. Kennedy and Jacqueline Kennedy to serve as chef at the White House, Howard Johnson, a regular Le Pavillon customer, hired him to work alongside fellow Frenchman Pierre Franey to develop food lines for his chain of Howard Johnson's restaurants, where Pépin served as the director of research and development for a decade.
-In 1970, Pépin earned his Bachelor of Arts from Columbia University's School of General Studies, and in 1972, his Masters of Arts in French literature from the Columbia Graduate School of Arts and Sciences.
-Pépin entered into a doctoral program at Columbia, but his proposed thesis on French food in literature was rejected for being "too frivolous for serious academic pursuit" (Pépin, para.
-3).

 In 1970, Pépin opened a specialty soup restaurant and lunch counter on Manhattan's 5th Avenue called La Potagerie, and began to enjoy popular success with appearances on talk shows such as What's My Line? and To Tell the Truth.

-Pépin's career as a restaurant chef ended abruptly with a near fatal car accident in 1974.
+His career as a restaurant chef ended abruptly with a near fatal car accident in 1974.